anhcraft/QLDV/API.md

 - Gets the given post's data
 - Optional authentication
 - Note:
-  + In addition to fields specified in the Post Data specification, there will be statistics included in the response: `views`, `likes`
-  + When the requester is logged in, there will be additional fields related to post statistics: `viewed`, `liked`
+  + When the requester is logged in, there will be additional fields related to post statistics: `stats.viewed`, `stats.liked`
   + An error may occur if the post is hidden due to privacy settings
 - Example response:
 ```json